SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-gradle.md

 ```

 ## Task dependencies
 All tasks that produce output that should be included in the SonarQube analysis need to be executed before the `sonarqube` task runs.
 Typically, these are compile tasks, test tasks, and code coverage tasks.

-To meet these needs, the plugins adds a task dependency from `sonarqube` on `test` if the Java plugin is applied.
-Further task dependencies can be added as needed.
-For example:
+Starting with v3.0 of the SonarScanner for Gradle, task dependencies are no longer added automatically.
+Instead, the SonarScanner plugin enforces the correct order of tasks with `mustRunAfter`.
+You need to be either manually run the tasks that produce output before `sonarqube`, or you can add a dependency to the build script:

 ```
 // build.gradle
 project.tasks["sonarqube"].dependsOn "anotherTask"
 ```

 ## Sample project
 A simple working example is available at this URL so you can check everything is correctly configured in your env:
 https://github.com/SonarSource/sonar-scanning-examples/tree/master/sonarqube-scanner-gradle